Positive energy representations of Sobolev diffeomorphism groups of the circle: Outlook

 \section{Outlook}

-For integer $n$ and some $h$, the irreducible unitary representation $U_{(n,h)}$ can be extended to $\D^s(S^1), s>2$ \cite{DIT18}.
-It would be interesting to further determine to what point the regularity of the diffeomorphisms can be weakened in such a way that the representations $U_{(c,h)}$ may be extended to such a class in a continuous way.
-The proof of \cite{DIT18} (based on the strategy of \cite{Vromen13}) relies on the better-behaving $\mathrm{U}(1)$-current, and it appears that such extensions do not act nicely on the stress-energy tensor $T$, which we are currently able to extend only to $\mathcal{S}_\frac32(S^1)$.
+For all positive integers $n$ and some $h$, the irreducible unitary representation $U_{(n,h)}$ can be extended to $\D^s(S^1), s>2$ \cite{DIT19}.
+It would be interesting to better understand to what extent the regularity of the diffeomorphisms can be weakened in such a way that the representations $U_{(c,h)}$ may be extended to such a class in a continuous way.
+The proof of \cite{DIT19} (based on the strategy of \cite{Vromen13}) relies on the better-behaving $\mathrm{U}(1)$-current, and it appears that such extensions do not act nicely on the stress-energy tensor $T$, which we are currently able to extend only to $\mathcal{S}_\frac32(S^1)$.
+On the other hand we know that at least some degree of regularity is required, i.e. we cannot just completely drop differentiability, at least when assuming that the representation has reasonable properties.
+Indeed, using the modular theory of type $\mathrm{III}_1$ factors, it can be shown that a positive energy representation does not extend e.g. to the group of orientation preserving homeomorphisms, still satisfying the locality property.
+For a detailed discussion on this point see \cite{DIT19}, in particular how this fact is related to the construction of soliton sectors for conformal nets.

 Another interesting question is whether the global multiplier representations in \cite{FH05} extend to $\widetilde{\D^s(S^1)}$.
 The question is whether these representations are continuous in the $\D^s(S^1)$-topology.
 Instead, what we used in Proposition \ref{pr:directsum} is the continuity of our extensions as projective representations, and the existence of local multiplier representations follows.
 In particular, we do not know whether there is a multiplier representation of $\widetilde{\D^s(S^1)}$ with the Bott-Virasoro cocycle.